rrnyquist/ebenezer/_Scripture/ESV/22_Song_of_Solomon.md

-The Song of Songs, which is Solomon’s. ^0101
+The Song of Songs, which is Solomon's. ^0101

 Let him kiss me with the kisses of his mouth!
 For your love is better than wine; ^0102